zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A1/README.md

 - Setting up Hadoop with Docker and using MapReduce framework: https://medium.com/@guillermovc/setting-up-hadoop-with-docker-and-using-mapreduce-framework-c1cd125d4f7b

-The entire installation should take less than 1 hr
+The entire installation should take less than 1 hour and the setup is enough for the scope of this assignment.

 If you are a Mac/Linux user, I don’t have any specific suggestions, but there should be similar tutorials available.

 Enjoy～🫶